 Picture the unboxing experience you want your customers to have.
 They open their shipment with glee, simply expecting to see their chosen items waiting for them.
 Instead, they’re greeted by sheets of soft paper—patterned with your logo—cradling their purchases.
 It surprises them, slows them down, and makes them feel like it’s Christmas morning.
 They have presents to unwrap.

 All it takes is your logo and the online custom tissue paper maker to create eco-friendly packaging that’s hard to forget.
-Click upload, choose a pattern, add a color (or two), and you’re ready to order a stack of gorgeously branded tissue sheets.
+Click upload, choose a pattern, add a colour (or two), and you’re ready to order a stack of gorgeously branded tissue sheets.
 Your customers will love it.

 Printed with soy-based inks on acid-free paper (that’s sourced from responsibly managed forests), your custom tissue paper is all at once sustainable, recyclable and biodegradable.
 It’s not only a great choice for branded packaging, it’s a stellar choice for eco-friendly packaging.